 Mark Hersh was born and raised in the quaint upstate New York village of Ballston Spa.
 The youngest of three siblings, he has both a brother and a sister.
 His dad was a draftsman for the General Electric Company for many years, and his mom was a devoted housewife & loving mother.

 As a child, he always loved music.
 Whenever he would visit anyone’s home, he was always drawn to their record collection.
 In most cases, this would be in the basement, where he would have free roam to play whatever music he chose.
-At that time, it was the pop hits of the late 60’s and early 70’s that he would like the most.
+At that time, it was the pop hits of the late 60’s and early 70’s that he liked the most.
 To satisfy his mom’s wishes, he studied the trumpet.
 He enjoyed doing concerts and playing in the school band, but hung up his horn after a few years stating he didn’t have the lip to keep playing.

 Mark began his work in the mobile Disc Jockey business in 1974, while only 14 years old.
 A good friend of his was helping someone else perform at local schools and asked Mark to come along.
 His job at that time was to help get the audience motivated and into a dancing mood.
 Without any formal training or dance lessons, he would perform dance routines and imitate popular entertainers such as Elvis and Jerry Lee Lewis.
 His nick name in the early years was “The Disco Kid”.
 He attributes the watching of countless episodes of ‘Soul Train’, as the inspiration for his love of dancing.